oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens if You Plead Guilty to a Traffic Ticket in Oregon?

-Suffices to say, the offender will have to pay the ticket, bear any subsequent criminal and civil liability, and pay higher insurance premiums.
+Suffice it to say, that the offender is usually expected to pay the ticket, bear subsequent criminal and civil liability, and pay higher insurance premiums.
 Furthermore, the court and the state Driver and Motor Vehicle Services (DMV) may revoke an individual’s license if such an individual is a habitual violator.

 More so, records of traffic crimes become part of the individual’s criminal record.
 Per the Oregon Public Record Acts, these records are available to interested members of the public, including prospective employers and government agencies.